dreambrother/nikshmakov.me/_posts/2014-10-30-useful-bash-oneliners.md

 tags: [bash, unix]
 lang: eng
 ---
-I've collected a few useful Bash one-liners and I want to share it with you.
-Unfortunately, this thought came to me very late and many snippets I've written so far are lost.
-But I will try to collect new one's and publish it.
+I've collected a few useful Bash one-liners and want to share them with you.
+Unfortunately, this idea came to me very late and many snippets I've written so far were lost.
+But I will try to collect new ones and publish them.

 Iteration over another program result